-Telescope Lever Adjust
+Remove Telescope Lever and Telescope Lever Adjust

-The following pictures may be helpful when working on the horn, telescoping lock, and steering wheel parts.
-The drawings are all available at the host websight.
+The picture on the following page may be helpful when working on the horn, telescoping lock, and steering wheel parts.
+Also the following drawings are all available at the host websight.

 Corvette C3 69-75 T&T Steering Wheel and Horn Parts Corvette C3 76 T&T Steering Wheel and Horn Parts Corvette C3 77-82 T&T Steering Wheel and Horn Parts